I’ve always kept a journal.

 Seriously.
 Talk to a Lithuanian or an Italian about politics for an hour.
-Even if you’re around the same age, the differences in culture and awareness of the world at large might be huge.
+Even if you’re around the same age, the differences in culture and levels of awareness of the world at large might be vast.

 I realize now, from experience, how culture can change one’s approach to life.
 It isn’t just static art in a museum, or a performance confined to a stage.
 Culture is philosophy and opinions and habits.

 I have 5-year goals, 10-year goals, and a written weekly planner in addition to my Gmail calendar.
 But if you can’t go with the flow when your travel plans fall apart, you just might fall apart yourself.

 Like that time my friends and I had to wait 45 minutes for a coffee shop to open at 6:00 am because the lobby of our hostel wasn’t open yet… And the bus dropped us off in the middle of town at 5:00 am… And we had forgotten to research the national language of the country we were in… Oops?